SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### LEARNING
 - __Intuition__ : Allows hero to learn an unknown spell used by an enemy hero or creature in combat (hero must be able to learn the spell with regards to school, level, etc.) and to see the contents of the enemy inventory.
 - __Scholar__ : Allows hero to teach other heroes and learn from them, effectively trading spells between spell books.
-- __Mentoring__ : When this hero meets another friendly hero, the latter gains as much experience as he or she needs to have his or her experience become equal to 30 percent of that of the mentorï¿½s (this is only effective if that hero has less experience originally).
+- __Mentoring__ : When this hero meets another friendly hero, the latter gains as much experience as he or she needs to have his or her experience become equal to 30 percent of that of the mentor’s (this is only effective if that hero has less experience originally).
 - __Intelligence__ : Grants the hero +4 Knowledge permanently.
 - __Exaltation__ : Delving deep into the secrets of spellcraft, hero gains +4 Spellpower permanently.
 - __Meditation__ : Special adventure ability.
 Hero spends entire day to meditate, grating experience and full mana.
 Can only be used at the beginning of the day.